 Let’s hear it for SNOW!
 The first big storm of 2018 is here and the weatherman assures me it WILL BE BAD.
 Can I get a HOLLA! from all the folks playing Tetris and making babies right now!
 WOOT!
 WOOT!

 I just put a cake in the oven (not a euphemism for baby-making) and am waiting for it to be done.
 It’s a new recipe and it damn well better be good.
-The batter started spraying out of the bowl while I was mixing it ON THE LOWEST POSSIBLE SETTING and it flew everywhere – counter, cabinets, the FLOOR.
-I grabbed a dishtowel to cover the damn thing and it got all over my new hoodie and JUST MISSED my brand new suede boots!!!
+The batter started spraying out of the bowl while I was mixing it on the VERY lowest possible setting and it flew everywhere – counter, cabinets, the floor.
+I grabbed a dishtowel to cover the damn thing and it got all over my new hoodie and just missed my brand new suede boots!!!
 I started screaming FUUUUUUDGE.
 Only I didn’t say FUUUUUUDGE.
 My husband came in and announced my new nickname’s Sailor.
 I said FUCK YEAH.

 Now if you are wondering whether this whole “shaman-spirit animal” thing is tax-payer funded I can assure you, YES IT IS.
 If that troubles you, somewhat understandably, then just think of what we’re paying the Secret Service to guard a treasonous golden turd.